Drones

 Who pilots the drone?

-The drones will be flown by NWIFCA officers who will be assisted by other officers in the role of observers.
-Only officers who are trained will be permitted to fly the NWIFCA drones.
-This will consist of completing a GVC VLOS course through an accredited CAA trainer and operating under a CAA Authorisation.
+The drones will be flown by North Western IFCA officers who will be assisted by other officers in the role of Observers.
+Only officers who are trained will be permitted to fly the North Western IFCA drones.
+This will consist of completing a GVC VLOS course through an accredited Civil Aviation Authority trainer and operating under a Civil Aviation Authority Authorisation.

 Are the officers trained to fly the drone?

-All officers who fly the NWIFCA drones will have completed and passed a rigorous training course (the same taken by other UK Emergency Services).
-Furthermore, they will all have passed the relevant qualifications as set by the CAA and be required to maintain a minimum number of flying hours to maintain and build on existing skills.
+All officers who fly the North Western IFCA drones will have completed and passed a rigorous training course (the same taken by other UK Emergency Services), further they will all have passed the relevant qualifications as set by the Civil Aviation Authority and be required to maintain a minimum number of flying hours to maintain and build on existing skills.

 What is the range between controller and drone?

-The drones must follow all CAA regulations and fly within 500m of the pilot.
+The drones must follow all Civil Aviation Authority regulations and fly within 500m of the pilot.
 The drones cannot fly outside of the pilot’s line of sight unless a second pilot is used.

 Does the drone comply with UK law?

-Yes, NWIFCA comply with all UK law as determined by the CAA with regards to the use of the drones.
-This includes registration of the drone with the CAA, having in place a certified Operation Manual, only being flown by appropriately trained persons, and complying with various restrictions in regard to where and how the drone is flown.
+Yes, North Western IFCA comply with all UK law as determined by the Civil Aviation Authority with regards to the use of the drones.
+This includes registration of the drone with the Civil Aviation Authority, having in place a certified Operation Manual, only being flown by appropriately trained persons, and complying with various restrictions in regard to where and how the drone is flown.

 How long is data kept?